“I love building strong relationships with my clients and working with them to reach real solutions.”

 Alison is admitted to the U.S. District Courts in the Northern District and Central District of California.

-Alison was recognized as a Northern California Rising Star and included in San Francisco Magazine's list of "Top Women Attorneys in Northern California" in 2016 and in 2017.
+Alison was recognized as a Northern California Rising Star and included in San Francisco Magazine's list of "Top Women Attorneys in Northern California" in 2016, 2017, and 2018.

 California Employment Lawyers Association